ATS Resume Test: Free ATS Checker & Formatting Examples (2022)

 Making a list of core competencies on a resume allows you to easily swap keywords in and out when applying for different positions.

-If a position lists knowledge of Excel and Quickbooks as requirements, make sure those skills are listed in the right place on your resume.
+If a position lists knowledge of Excel and QuickBooks as requirements, make sure those skills are listed in the right place on your resume.

-Example of a keyword-optimized skills section:
+Example of a keyword-optimized skills section looks like this:

 Keywords for ATS